markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit The Ball In The Court

 * An initial strategy in gaining tennis competency is to consistently stroke as many shots in-a-row as you are capable of.
-* Making more overall shots than your opponent will result in success for you in a point, a set, and a match.
+* Making more overall shots than your opponent will result in success for you in points, sets, and matches.

 ## Hit To The Opponent's Weakness